niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-3ds-2ds)=
 #### 2DS
-A 2D non-clamshell redesign of the [Nintendo 3DS](consoles-nintendo-3ds), named the [2DS](consoles-nintendo-3ds-2ds), was released in Australia, Europe, and North America on [October 12, 2013](timeline-2013-10-12), and in Japan on [February 27, 2016](timeline-2016-02-27).
+A 2D non-foldable redesign of the [Nintendo 3DS](consoles-nintendo-3ds), named the [2DS](consoles-nintendo-3ds-2ds), was released in Australia, Europe, and North America on [October 12, 2013](timeline-2013-10-12), and in Japan on [February 27, 2016](timeline-2016-02-27).